 Remember, conditions can vary considerably throughout the course of the race and it is better to carry too much kit in your support vehicle than find yourself short.

 No competitor is allowed to use walking poles at any stage of the race, in accordance with the UKA rules governing the event.

-Dogs are not allowed to run with any competitor at any stage of the race, nor are they allowed to run with any person who is supporting a runner.
+Dogs are not allowed to run with any competitor at any stage of the race.
 This is a condition of our event insurance, and is a standard rule in all Scottish Ultra Marathon Series events.

 There will be a facility for runners to leave dropbags for Rowardennan and Inversnaid.
 Please ensure these drop bags are clearly marked with your race number, and take them to the marked vehicle at the start at Milngavie Station.
 It will not be possible to return the contents of any drop bag to you after the race.